tnebooks/10th-science/questions/science/plant-and-animal-hormones/coconut.md

 ---
 choices:
-  - Auxin
+  - "Auxin"
-  - Gibberellins
+  - "Gibberellins"
-  - Ethylene
+  - "Ethylene"
 answers:
-  - Cytokinin
+  - "Cytokinin"
 ---

-------- is found abundantly in liquid endosperm of coconut.
+------- "is found abundantly in liquid endosperm of coconut."

 ```markdown
   Cytokinins are plant hormones that promote cell division (cytokinesis).